 Annice Deane Barton was shy, almost painfully so when she married Lawrence (Buster) Graham during the hard years of the DEPRESSION.
-In their minds it was always in capital letters.
+In their minds, it was always in capital letters.
 As many young couples of that time they lived with relatives so share household expenses.
-When I was born in 1936 the delivery was in Druid City Hospital in the location where the University Health Central was located most recently.
+When I was born in 1936 the delivery was at Druid City Hospital in the location where the University Health Central was located most recently.
 Daddy always said that when I was born he had two nickels.
 One paid for a phone call to announce my arrival to family and the other to celebrate with a cup of coffee.

-During WWII we lived in Pascagoola, Mississippi where Daddy worked in the US Corps of Engineers Boatyard, while mama took in laundry and cared for her three small children and provided lodging, food, and laundry for boarders, a common practice in a town that had too quickly outgrown space for the many workers flooding in to work at Ingall’s shipyard.
+During WWII we lived in Pascagoula, Mississippi where Daddy worked in the US Corps of Engineers Boatyard, while mama took in laundry and cared for her three small children and provided lodging, food, and laundry for boarders, a common practice in a town that had too quickly outgrown space for the many workers flooding in to work at Ingall’s shipyard.
 The long hours and hard work were no more difficult than the life she experienced on a farm in Ralph, Alabama.

 When my brother John’s asthma grew dangerous, doctors recommended that the family move back to Alabama to a dryer climate, and we returned to the home my parents had built on the Graham home place.
 Mama worked side by side with Daddy as they scratched a living on the farm and he worked in town.